Robb-S/plainlist/README.md

 This repository is the code for a web-based front end, built in React.

-Since I started out the React side of the project using internal sample data, I've kept it and set up a "demo" option, in case anyone wanted to play with the code without the bother of setting up a back-end API server.
+Since I started out the React side of the project using internal sample data, I've kept it and set up a "demo" option, in case the server is offline for maintenance.
+Adjust variables in the .env file accordingly.

 - Copy file .env.template to file .env